The Agents Licensing Section handles all licensing processes for individuals and

 business entities.
 This section screens applications, issues producer and public

-adjuster licenses, tracks appointments, monitors regulatory requirements for licensing,
+adjuster licenses, tracks appointments, registers navigators, monitors regulatory requirements for licensing,

 and responds to informational requests concerning insurance producers.
 There are

 approximately 208,000 individual insurance agents, 14,000 insurance agencies, and

 Applicants using Sircon's Compliance Express should upload all attachments and submit